-A Security Operations Centre, or SOC, is a centralised function within an organisation employing people, processes, and technology to continuously monitor and improve an organization’s security posture while preventing, detecting, analyzing, and responding to cybersecurity incidents.
+A Security Operations Centre, or SOC, is a centralised function within an organisation employing people, processes, and technology to continuously monitor and improve an organisation’s security posture while preventing, detecting, analysing, and responding to cyber security incidents.

 As companies embrace digital transformation and new ways of working, keeping sensitive information safe and secure is a growing challenge for both employers and employees.